top of page

 Lila Holdenried has been studying fine art and studio painting since 2012.
 While developing her art, she has produced a vibrant collection of paintings.
 Holdenried continues to hone her artistry attending advanced artist workshops and Studio Arts classes in between attending her son's basketball games with her husband.

 Holdenried has shown in local galleries and shows in East Tennessee and has permanent pieces in private and corporate collections.
-Her compositions are abstract, largely independent of defined form but rich in color and movement.
-Her preferred work in studio is in creating large-scale work and uncommon small-scale in both acrylic and cold wax and oil on deep-profile canvas, panel and aluminum.
+Her compositions are abstract, largely independent figurative work and rich in color and abstracted movement.
+Her preferred work in studio is in creating large-scale work and uncommon small-scale abstracts in both acrylic and cold wax and oil on deep-profile canvas, panel and aluminum.

 Emporium Show 2020_edited_edited.png